 Does the DOT Physical Exam Involve a Urine Test?

 Yes.
 The DOT Physical Exam does involve a urine test.
-This test checks for levels of creatinine and protein to ensure proper kidney function.
+This test checks for creatinine and protein levels to ensure proper kidney function.
 It also screens for any trace amounts of illegal substances that may be present in the body.
 Although this test is required, it should not cause worry for those taking it.
 The presence or absence of specific substances does not necessarily mean that someone has or does not have medical clearance to drive a commercial vehicle.
-Rather, these results will simply inform the doctor about the overall health of the patient.
+Rather, these results will simply inform the doctor about the patient's overall health.

 Contact Us To Learn More Information About DOT Physicals

-Our organization’s standing by to provide you with more info about DOT physical exams.
+Our organization is standing by to provide you with more info about DOT physical exams.
 For example, we can tell you more about the penalty for lying on DOT physical.
-Or, how many times can you fail a DOT physical.
+Or, how many times can you fail a DOT physical?
 Remember, lying on DOT physical exams is usually considered a crime.
 But do not stress about failing a physical.
 What happens if you fail DOT physical?
-Well, you can take it again through another medical examiner.
-You might wonder, ‘how soon can I retake a DOT physical.’
+Well, you can retake it through another medical examiner.
+You might wonder, ‘How soon can I retake a DOT physical.’
 In most cases, you can retake the exam right away.
 Say you have a disability for failing DOT physical.
 The doctor will communicate with you about the disability.
 This way, you can find career solutions.
-For additional programs, check out MCS-150, Must visit FMCSA Hours of Service Suspended topics.
+For additional programs, check out MCS-150.
+Must visit FMCSA Hours of Service Suspended topics.